 In fact, such guidelines already existed, though to be fair, they were published in the Journal of Oral and Maxillofacial Surgery in 2007 – three years after the study period covered by Quintessence ended.
 These guidelines acknowledge that, as of the 2007 publish date, “Wrong-site tooth extraction continues to be one of the major reasons for filing malpractice claims against oral and maxillofacial [jaw and face] surgeons, despite education, training, and the requirements for risk management courses.”
 Frustratingly, the study adds that “most cases of wrong-site tooth extractions are preventable.”

 It also notes that “there have been few articles reported in the literature regarding wrong-site tooth extraction, and it is probably underreported,” which means the 54 claims cited by Quintessence probably represent only a conservative fraction of the actual number.

 Did My Dentist Commit Malpractice by Pulling Healthy Teeth?

-Dentists, like all medical professionals, have a duty of care to their patients, which means they must avoid breaching the standard of care and causing injury or wrongful death.
+Dentists, like all medical professionals, have a duty of care to their patients, which means they must avoid breaching the standard of care and causing injury or wrongful death, as a medical malpractice lawyer Philadelphia, PA knows.
 Pulling the wrong tooth is usually a careless and avoidable mistake which dentists are not reasonably expected to make.
 If your dentist extracted the wrong tooth, you could have a strong malpractice case.
 However, in order to be awarded damages, or compensation, you will have to prove a few elements: